gregman-msft/iot-hub-c-huzzah-getstartedkit/README.md

 # Get Started with Microsoft Azure IoT Starter Kit - Adafruit Feather Huzzah ESP8266 (Arduino-compatible)

 **Note: this article has been archived and it is not longer updated.
 Instructions may not be totally up to date.**
+Please refer to the [Espressif Azure IoT GitHub](https://github.com/espressif/esp-azure) for the latest instructions.
 ***
 **Looking for something simple?** This tutorial is very complete and contains a lot of detail.
 If you want something quick and simple, try one of these: